sushil2601/javaScript_practise/REACT.md

 Ans:-
     React handles event handling by using synthetic events.
 When an event is triggered, React creates a synthetic event object and passes it to the event handler function.

-Q. What are error boundaries in react?
-Ans:-
-    .Error boundaries in React are components that prevent the entire application from crashing when an error occurs within their child components.
-They act as safety nets by catching and handling errors, allowing developers to display fallback UI and maintain a smoother user experience.

-    .componentDidCatch is used for error boundaries.

 Q. Explain the concept of "forwarding refs" in React.
 Ans:-
     "Forwarding refs" in React allows a parent component to pass a ref to its child component.
 This way, the parent can access and control the child's DOM element or component.
 It's like giving a special power to the parent component to interact with its child component's internals.